- Grants for Students with Permanent Disabilities, September 30, 2013, http://www.servicecanada.gc.ca/eng/goc/grant_disabilities.shtml

 - Prince Edward Island

-- CanLearn - the official financial aid hub for the Federal Government of Canada.
+- CanLearn - This is the official financial aid hub for the Federal Government of Canada.